jquery-archive/css-chassis/README.md

 ### Grunt Tests

-To run the grunt tests locally, run the `grunt test` task.
-It's a good idea to run the tests before committing to avoid having failed tests in your PRs.
+To run the tests locally run:

 ```bash
 $ grunt test
 ```
+Make sure you run the tests before creating a pull request.

 ### Performance testing